Uber and GHSA are partnering to help educate Uber app users about critical traffic safety issues.

 To learn more about how each SHSO used the 2021 grant funds and ride credits, read the GHSA news release.

 Return to the Road Safety Campaign

-To help address core safety concerns during COVID that are on the rise during the pandemic, Uber has convened a road safety coalition with road safety experts at GHSA, the National Safety Council, Mothers Against Drunk Driving and the League of American Bicyclists to develop safety tips and remind road users to avoid speeding, distractions and encourage them to buckle up — actions aimed to keep everyone safe on the road.
+To help address risky driving behaviors that have increased during the COVID-19 pandemic, Uber convened a road safety coalition comprised of experts at GHSA, the National Safety Council, Mothers Against Drunk Driving and the League of American Bicyclists to develop safety tips that remind road users to avoid speeding, distractions and other unsafe behaviors and to buckle up every trip — actions aimed to keep everyone safe on the road.

-GHSA and Uber Eats have partnered to develop eight critical safety tips that are being rolled out to bicycle delivery partners at events in major Uber Eats markets across the country.
+GHSA and Uber Eats partnered to develop eight critical safety tips that were rolled out to bicycle delivery partners at events in major Uber Eats markets across the country.

-GHSA encourages State Highway Safety Office members and other safety advocates to circulate these tips among their community partners to ensure that all bicyclists arrive at their destinations safely.
+GHSA encourages State Highway Safety Office members and other safety advocates to circulate these tips among their community partners to ensure all bicyclists arrive at their destination safely.